-Objective: Performance Measure Five - Support Programs that Create Economic Opportunities in the City of Clearwater, Particularly in Neighborhood Revitalization Strategy Areas: No businesses were assisted in FY 2016-2017.
+Objective: Performance Measure Five - Support Programs that Create Economic Opportunities in the City of Clearwater, Particularly in Neighborhood Revitalization Strategy Areas: 0 businesses were assisted with façades and 0 businesses were assisted.

 Comparison of the proposed versus actual outcomes for each outcome measure submitted with the consolidated plan and explain, if applicable, why progress was not made toward meeting goals and objectives.
 91.520(g)